|

 and MGBs.
 Late war boats were also armored and very heavily armed.
 While very few S-boats had any kind of radar, many had

 Naxos radar detection units that could give warning of Allied boats tracking them.
+Both sides also

 employed larger vessels for escort and "hunter/killer" duty.
 Britain used the "Hunt" class destroyers for much of the Channel